MGHollander/zsh-dotfiles/README.md

 ## Terminal completion

-Git completion is add to the dotfiles.
 You can add paths to the `CDPATH` variable in `.exports` for shortcuts when you use the `cd` command.

 ## Help